 Thinking it could be a permission issue I then set vagrant to run as an administrator in the compatibility settings for the executable and ran the vagrant up in an admin console, in addition to having the above workaround exe running and that did the trick.

-If you are interested I use slightly modified version of vagrantpress with nodejs added.
+If you are interested I use a slightly modified version of vagrantpress with nodejs added.
 You can find it on my GitHub page.